-If you have browsed parenting websites, health blogs, or just about any lifestyle social media in the past few years, then you've probably at least scrolled past a few pieces about Baltic amber or raw amber.
-Baltic amber is best known today for being used in a variety of therapeutic ways, including amber teething necklaces and teething bracelets for teething pain, as well as for flea prevention in pets, and other health and lifestyle improvement areas.
+If you have browsed parenting websites, health blogs, or just about any lifestyle social media in the past decade, then you've probably at least scrolled past a few pieces about Baltic amber or raw amber.
+Baltic amber is best known today for being used in a variety of therapeutic ways, including amber teething necklaces and teething bracelets for teething pain.
+Baltic amber is also used for flea prevention in pets, and other health and lifestyle improvement areas.

-What Baltic Amber is and isn't:
+What Baltic amber is and isn't:

-What's Inside Baltic Amber?
+What's inside Baltic amber?

 The idea behind using Baltic amber for teething pain and similar purposes is the release of succinic acid.
 This is done by wearing the amber against the skin, which in turn results in the amber being warmed by the body's natural heat; this heat releases an oil inside the amber, and that oil contains succinic acid.
 The succinic acid is then absorbed into the skin, resulting in a reduction in pain and inflammation.

 How is Baltic amber used?